11

 Share the Story

-• Agree on the improvement cadence appropriate to the level and context.
+• Agree on the Improvement Cycle cadence

-• Justify continous Investment with ROI trenidng.
+• Justify the next continuous Improvement Investment with ROI trending

 Be Bold.
 Stay Committed.

 With the power of lean, systems thinking, and nVeris behind you—you can guide powerful change in any organization, from startups to global enterprises, public sector to nonprofits.
-You now have the power to improve both customer and worker lives, and reaach new levels of innovation and performance.
+You now have the power to improve both customer and worker lives, and reach new levels of innovation and performance.

 Enhancements are added frequently and may not be reflected in this guide.
 Menus are dynamic based on account type and activity.
 Check alerts and the nVeris Knowledge Hub for updates.